Berkeley-CS61B/skeleton-sp16/hw3/spec/hw3.md

 #### Why can't I just use Math.abs?

 The only real reason is what happens when you do Math.abs(-2147483648).
 Try it out.

+#### I'm getting errors like file does not contain class hw3.hash.HashTableVisualizer in the autograder.

+Your code must be part of the hw3.hash package, with the appropriate declaration at the top of the file.